lucidmedusa/PinballUnreal/README.md

 # PinballUnreal
-This is a UE4 project made with the assets provided by the Unreal Engine course on Udemy https://www.udemy.com/course/unreale4/
+This is a classic pinball game made with the assets provided by the Unreal Engine course on Udemy https://www.udemy.com/course/unreale4/